SeanHershey/Warehouse/README.md

     - Select an interpreter: Python version 3.11.4 (download if not already installed)
     - Select install requirements from requirements.txt
 5. Run and Debug code (Ctrl+Shift+D F5)
-6. Access the site in Chrome with the URL/graphql (Uvicorn running on: http://127.0.0.1:8000)
+6. Access the site in Chrome with the URL/graphql (Uvicorn running on: URL)

 **Local Web Steps**
 1. Open the web directory in a new VSCode window